nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 sending a message to another micro:bit and getting a response to your message.
-You will also learn about the Ping program, which is a commonly used tool to check if computers are still connected to the Internet.
+You will also learn about the Ping program, which is a commonly used tool to check if computers are still connected to the internet.

-This chapter will build on the learnings from
-[Unicast Communication: One to One](../unicast/unicast.md).
+This chapter will build on the learnings from the previous chapter, [Unicast Communication: One to One](../unicast/unicast.md).
 The new ideas are:

 - The idea of 2-way communication (*bidirectional communication*)